dosipod/SrWiki/Squelch-and-Gain.md

 Adjust this value on the LED Settings page so that the leds are only activated above a certain 'background noise' level.

 ## Gain
 Line-in signals are typically much lower than that of some of the microphones.
-Rather than use an auto gain function, you can manually adjust the gain from 0 to 255, which translate to a 1.0 gain up to a 5.0 gain for the volume reactive routines.
+Rather than use an auto gain function, you can manually adjust the gain from 0 to 255, which translate to a 1.0 gain up to a 5.0 gain.

 ## Manual Calibration
 The sound reactive fork of WLED supports several different types of inputs.
 In addition, different environments can have different levels of ambient/background noise.
 As a result, we've included settings for adjust gain and reduce sensitivity to background noise.